JulB3y/glyph/README.md

 follows the XDG Base Directory Specification.

 > [!NOTE]
-> This project is build by the help of Gen-AI
+> This project is build with the help of Gen-AI

 ## Status